Do the WTO Rules Against Industrial Policies Hurt Developing Countries? (Case Study)

 Low and lower-middle-income countries have been much less empirical literature, even if most developing countries related to these groups.
 The World Bank, by country classification department, said it can be considered as ‘low-income group’ for 43 countries and another 55 countries can be under the ‘low-middle-income’ section.
 The developed country usually motivated to developing country by the industrial development strategies or even modeled after.

 Q4.
 Should the rules of WTO concerning industrial policies be revised?
 If yes, then in what way?

 The rules of WTO concerning industrial policy has to change as they are biased, favoring the developed and rich countries.
 Few of the instances where we can see the marked difference are :

 · Rich and developed countries are maintaining high import tax duties and segments in certain products, blocking imports from developing countries (e.g. Garments)

 · The increase in non-tariff barriers ex: anti-dumping measures allowed against developing countries;

 · The conservation of high protection of agriculture in developed countries while developing ones are forced to open their markets;

 · The TRIP agreement that limits the developing countries from utilizing technology that originates from abroad in their local systems (including medicines and agricultural products)

-Afore mentioned rules are favoring the rich and developed countries, where as the developing and poor countries are losing out in the global arena.
+The aforementioned rules are favoring the rich and developed countries, whereas the developing and poor countries are losing out in the global arena.
 They succumb to the pressure brought upon by these favored members of WTO.
 Such biased policies should be scrutinized and all the countries should be equal to voice to their opinions.